bitcoin-sv/arc/doc/README.md

 takes care of re-sending transactions if they are not acknowledged by the network within a certain time period (60 seconds by default).

-Metamorphs are designed to be horizontally scalable, with each instance operating independently and having its own transaction store.
+Metamorph is designed to be horizontally scalable, with each instance operating independently and having its own transaction store.
 As a result, they do not communicate with each other and remain unaware of each other's existence.

 You can run metamorph like this: